tomwesolowski/satan-solver/README.md

 + Deriving and solving subproblems with fast, polynomial algorithms (for 2-SAT, Horn-SAT etc.)
 + Modularity - we want our solver to be flexible and consist of disjoint and easy-to-swap modules for different heuristics.
 Furthermore, solver should be able to evaluate efficiency of heuristics and pick the best one for specific instance.
 + Efficient use of cache
++ Much more heuristics coming from papers and our minds
 + Many small programming tweaks that improve performance
 + Experimenting, experimenting, experimenting...